WeblateOrg/weblate/docs/formats.rst

 Weblate review process, in order to see and change the approved state of strings.
 See :ref:`reviews`.

-Similarly upon importing such files, you should choose :guilabel:`Import as translated` under :guilabel:`Processing of strings needing review`.
+Similarly upon importing such files (in the upload form), you should choose :guilabel:`Import as translated` under :guilabel:`Processing of strings needing review`.